 - Log in to IBM Watson Studio at http://dataplatform.cloud.ibm.com.

-- From the Instance drop-down box, select the Db2 Warehouse on Cloud instance.
+- Select your Db2 Warehouse on Cloud service instance.

 Procedure 2: Create a Scala notebook to analyze the Db2 Warehouse on Cloud data